 In California, a criminal conviction may be expunged (dismissed) by petitioning the court to allow you to withdraw your plea of guilty and thereafter dismiss the conviction.
 This petition can be filed as soon as a defendant convicted of certain crimes in California has successfully completed his or her term of probation.
 Sometimes, the court will grant an early termination of probation and at the same time grant the petition for expungement.
-Orange County expungements lawyer William Weinberg can help you with this process.
+In general, courts will not consider an early termination of probation until at least half the term has been served without any violations.
+Whether you are still serving your term of probation or your probation has expired, Orange County expungements lawyer William Weinberg can help you with this process.

 A petition for expungement is not used if the person was arrested but never convicted of the crime.
 In such a case, the proper petition is a petition for factual innocence and to seal and destroy the arrest record.

-I have successfully petitioned for expungement for many clients over the years.
+Attorney William Weinberg has successfully petitioned for expungement for many clients over his 25 years serving the Orange County community.
 An expungement can improve employment prospects and other opportunities for the previously convicted person.
-It is a relatively painless process that is well worth the effort.
-Contact me at any time to set up a confidential consultation with an Orange County expungements attorney without charge.
-I will be able to quickly assess your eligibility for an expungement and the likelihood for a successful dismissal of your conviction.
+It is a relatively painless process, and in most cases, you do not have to make a court appearance.
+It is well worth the effort.
+Contact Mr. Weinberg at any time to set up a confidential consultation without charge to discuss your eligibility for an expungement.
+Expungement attorney Weinberg will be able to quickly assess your eligibility for an expungement and the likelihood for a successful dismissal of your conviction.